aydanhuseynzada/quiz-app/README.md

 # quiz-app
-This project built using Flutter.
+This project built using Flutter and Visual Studio Code.
 Created by Aygun Najafli, Aydan Huseynzada, Amina Ahmadova This is a complete Flutter app for a quiz game.
 Here's a short breakdown of the code: